-This service is done remotely and is overseen by owner and inventory management consultant, Jon Schreibfeder — saving you consultant travel expenses.
+This service is provided remotely and is overseen by company owner and inventory management consultant, Jon Schreibfeder — saving you consultant travel expenses.

 Send EIM an Excel® or comma-delimited text file containing the following information for each inventory item in each location (one row of data for each item/location):